 Also, the cloud storage through One Drive is also just 5 GB or 50 GB in the Non-Business-Premium plans.

-G Suite is known for its minimalism whether it comes to using the Gmail interface or the various apps that come with G Suite.
+Google Workspace (formerly G Suite) is known for its minimalism whether it comes to using the Gmail interface or the various apps that come with Google Workspace (formerly G Suite).

 The same minimalism also manifests in its plan offerings.